onechapteraday/wordpress-plugins/README.md

 You can also add persons on your uploaded pictures thanks to this plugin.
 It also displays on your dashboard a small widget with the birthdays of the month among your persons created.

+## Random Post

+*Random Post* provides you a url where a post is displayed randomly.
+The default url is /random-post.

 ## Remove Useless Stuff

 This is one useful widget! *Remove Useless Stuff* will help you to remove some of the stuff WordPress force you to have: the emojis provided since the version 4.2 for example, or jQuery migrate which is only necessary if a website have deprecated jQuery functions...